MrNice/tesselate/README.md

 ### Easy tessel module loading

-tesselate is a dependency injector for tessel modules, abstracting away the need to nest multiple ‘ready’ listeners and callbacks within each other, or use promises or generators (or even ~~shudders~~ to create multiple internal loaded flags).
+tesselate is a dependency injector for tessel modules, abstracting away the need to nest multiple ‘ready’ listeners and callbacks within each other, or use promises or generators (or multiple, internal loaded flags).

 tesselate requires ‘tessel’ for you so you don’t have to.
 Your code exists as a callback to the the invocation of the tesselate function.
+Obviously, you must have globally npm installed tessel.

 ### Features
 * Ensures that all modules are loaded before your code runs
 * Small library footprint size — only 11kb once packaged
+* Shortcut sytax allows you to just list the modules you want in an array
 * Has no external dependencies
 * Development flag useful for debugging

 ### Quickstart
+Require tesselate and invoke it, passing in a config object and your code, as a callback.

 ````
 // Load and immediately run tesselate module
 require(‘tesselate’)({
   modules: {
     A: [‘accel-mma84’, ‘accel’], // load accelerometer module, aliased as ‘accel’ on port A
     B: [‘ir-attx4’, ‘ir’]        // load IR module, aliased as ‘ir’ on port B
   },
   development: true              // enable development logging, useful for debugging
 }, function(tessel, m){

   // returns tessel to you as 'tessel'